pauljickling/rpgblog/_posts/2025-01-07-Random_Table_Review:_Ruislip_Random_Encounters.md

 - Change the roll for corpses/conflicts from d20 to d12, and move the conflict out of the 12 slot to somewhere else.
 It reduces the range of possibilities, but in exchange we guarantee immediate, usable results.

 That does it for this entry.
 If you have a random table you'd like me to write about, feel free to message me on Bluesky @semitext.xyz

+**Addendum:** I just looked at the PDF for the Ruislip section of Wolves Upon the Coast, and noticed the random encounter entry is structured significantly differently from the one in the blog post.
+The modifications make the criticisms I had of the table completely moot, conflict and corpse rolls are higher than 20, so there is no ambigutity about those rolls anymore.
+It also makes encounters more likely than the one in the blog post.
+Instead of a 19+ being no encounter, it is now a 91+ that is no encounter.
+The odds for conflict or corpse encounters are increased, and the conditional encounters are greatly increased.
+All these changes make a lot of sense to me.
+There's cool stuff that can happen in these encounters, so upping the odds of them occurring makes sense.
+In the blog post version, the odds of the conditional encounters was basically non-existent since you have a 1% chance of rolling it, and the condition has to be valid.